kkugosu/Contrastive_multiskill_RL/Docs/visr.md

 ## VISR

-this paper learns skills from "initial state and last state pair"
+this paper learns skills from "state action pair"

 $$1. \ sample \ skill \ from \ p(z)$$